- Public Works

 - Get involved in emergency preparedness and response in their own communities

-- In addition to customizing existing Ready materials, ReadyWisconsin creates an abundance of new materials such as hazard-specific fact sheets for both adults and children, with puzzles, games and other original materials
+In addition to existing Ready materials, ReadyWisconsin has created new materials for both adults and children with puzzles, games and more:

 - Localized hazard-specific public service announcements

-ReadyWisconsin serves as a one-stop shop for citizen preparedness information by also providing links to other relevant national, state and volunteer agencies.
+ReadyWisconsin serves as a one-stop shop for citizen preparedness information.
+It also provides links to other relevant national, state and volunteer agencies.